 If you want to lose weight, it's important to keep your blood-sugar levels stable, so you don't overeat.
 That's key when trying to recover after Thanksgiving and throughout December.
 To keep hunger at bay, have three meals and two snacks a day (all of these 25 Best Store-Bought High-Protein Snacks are healthy picks).
 And to help you stay fuller longer, make sure that every time you eat, you're consuming a combination of fiber (one of the most satiating nutrients out there) and protein.

 Work Out First Thing

-According to holistic health coach Seth Santoro, the best strategy for not looking and feeling like 10lbs of sausage in a 5lb bag after Thanksgiving is to work out soon after waking up.
+According to holistic health coach Seth Santoro, the best strategy for not looking and feeling like 10 pounds of sausage in a 5 pound bag after Thanksgiving is to work out soon after waking up.
 "Hit the gym and do some treadmill sprints on an empty stomach to burn fat," he says.
 "Your body is already in a calorie deficit, and it will ignite your body's fat-burning ability."
 Glycogen levels are depleted during sleep, so your body will utilize body fat as an energy source.

 Stop Eating at Sunset